albertum1/US_Births_2018/README.md

 If the mother has never smoked the model increased the expected weight by 31 grams.
 It's very possible that the mothers who were smokers before could have had other health conditions. <br>

 **PRECARE**: 429.28(+492.28/sd(standard deviation))
 For every 1.5 months of checkups, the model increased the expected weight by 429 grams.
 Pre-natal care is pretty expensive.
-May it has something to do with class and income back grounds.<br>
+Maybe, it has something to do with class and income back grounds.<br>

 **RDMETH_REC_3**: -1389.83<br>
 If the mother had to receive Cesearean Section, the model subtracted 1400 grams.
 This finding can als obe interepreted as... the mothers that required C-section could be due to other baby complications.<br>